How to engineer a quantum wavefunction: Uniformity Principles in Analogue Quantum Simulation

 \subsection{Material Types, Empirical Types, and Universality Types}

-The natural implications of the discussion of the previous section is that in the context of analogue quantum simulation we require uniformity principles that cut across the boundaries of different types.
+The natural implications of this discussion is that, in the context of analogue quantum simulation, we require uniformity principles that cut across the boundaries of different types.
 The corresponding notion of `type' is characterised by the material constitution of the systems.
-Let us therefore define the notion of a \emph{Material Type} as follows. \begin{description} \item[Material Type] Two token systems are of the same \emph{material type} if they share the same material composition as determined by the properties and spatial arrangement of the constituent particles, atoms or molecules. \end{description} This is a simple and intuitive notion of type in that it fleshes out the conceptual distinction that theoretical scientists and philosophers of science would standardly draw upon.
-It is, however, a conceptualisation of type that is not particularly well suited to the context of experimental science.
-Consider the relevance of impurities within a sample for instance.
-Whether such impurities in a source system are significant enough to render an inference between source and target systems unreliable depends entirely on the form of inference and the sensitivity of the experimental protocol.
-It might be perfectly valid to treat two systems as of the same material type in the context of one experimental inference despite a high level of impurities in the target, say, but entirely invalid to treat the same two systems as of the same material type in the context of another experimental inference.
+Let us therefore define the notion of a \emph{Material Type} as follows. \begin{description} \item[Material Type] Two token systems are of the same \emph{material type} if they share the same material composition, as determined by the properties and spatial arrangement of the constituent particles, atoms or molecules, at the relevant physical scale. \end{description} This is a simple and intuitive notion of type in that it fleshes out the core conceptual idea of material sameness in a straightforward manner.
+Moreover, this idea of material type provides a simple and intuitive characterisation of the kind of uniformity principle that one might na\"ively take to underlie source--target inferences in a conventional experiment.